 Natchaug Ornithological Society

-The idea for a local bird club originated with a subgroup of the Storrs Women`s Club.
+The idea for a local bird club originated with a subgroup of the Storrs Women's Club.
 After a few years there was so much interest that a separate group, open to all, was formed.
 The first meeting was held June 26, 1956.
 Subsequent meetings resulted in the formation of the Natchaug Ornithological Society.
 Since its beginning, the Society has remained active in the local birding community, providing a venue for both novice and expert birders.
 In 1975 total membership was over 100.
 In recent years membership has held steady at about 80.
 The society has upheld throughout its existence a tradition of providing local birders with lively programs during its monthly meetings, numerous field trips to birding hot spots both local and distant, and opportunities to participate in censusing and research efforts through such activities as the May and Christmas counts and bird banding.

 Nature Conservancy in Connecticut